cssinjs/jss/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Add test that verifies the modified behavior
 - [ ] Add documentation if it changes public API

+## Changelog

+Please summarize the changes in a way that makes sense inside the changelog.
+Feel free to add migration tips or examples if necessary.